Last Paycheck Laws: When Do I Get a Paycheck After Leaving a Job?

 Still Waiting?
 How to File a Complaint

 If you have not been paid on your regular payday after leaving a job, and efforts to remedy the situation with your former employer have failed, contact your local Department of Labor (DOL), Wage and Hour Division office to file a complaint.
 A DOL official will assist you with the process.

 If you live in a state that offers additional mandates for the issuance of last paychecks to departing employees, see FindLaw's State Labor Agencies directory and contact the appropriate office to file a complaint.

-Whether you've moved on to another employer or were fired from your last job, you are entitled to your last paycheck in accordance with state law.
+Whether you've moved on to another employer or were fired from your last job, you're entitled to your last paycheck in accordance with state law.
 If you're still waiting for your last paycheck after the statutory deadline, you may want to explore your legal options.
-Have an employment attorney evaluate your potential claim for free.
+Get in touch with a local employment law attorney today.